Lebanon warns against any Israeli 'aggression' in disputed waters | Law-Order

 Lebanon warned Israel on Sunday against any "aggressive action" in disputed waters where both states hope to develop offshore energy, after a ship arrived off the coast to produce gas for Israel.

-President Michel Aoun said any activity in the disputed area would amount to an act of aggression and a provocation, after the arrival of the natural gas storage and production ship operated by London-based Energean.
+President Michel Aoun said any activity in the disputed area would amount to an act of aggression and a provocation, after the arrival of the vessel operated by London-based Energean .
 Israel says the field in question is within its exclusive economic zone, not in disputed waters.

 But in a statement, the Lebanese presidency said Aoun discussed with caretaker Prime Minister Najib Mikati the vessel's entry "into the disputed maritime area with Israel, and asked the Army Command to provide him with accurate and official data to build upon the matter".
 Aoun said negotiations to delineate the southern maritime border continued and "any action or activity in the disputed area represents a provocation and an aggressive action".

-There was no immediate response from the Israeli government to Aoun's statement.
-Israeli Energy Minister Karine Elaharrar welcomed the vessel's arrival and said she hoped it would be brought online quickly.
+There was no immediate response from Israel to Aoun's statement.
+Israeli Energy Minister Karine Elharrar welcomed the vessel's arrival and said she hoped it would be brought online quickly.
 "We will continue to work to diversify the energy market and maintain stability and reliability," she said.

-Both Israel and Lebanon have made claims at the United Nations regarding about their maritime border.
 Lebanon says its border cuts into the sea at an angle farther south and Israel's claim runs farther north, creating a triangle of disputed waters.
+Last year, Beirut expanded its claim by around 1,400 square km (540 square miles), enlarging the area disputed with Israel.

+Lebanon has yet to respond to an undisclosed proposal a U.S. envoy made early this year to revive the stalled talks.
+Senior Lebanese security official Major General Abbas Ibrahim said in an interview published last week following his trip to Washington that Beirut's response would open the door for a return to those talks and that the United States was keen to "turn the page" on an issue that could blow up.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)